 If you’re remotely active on social media, you know that TikTok is dominating right now.
-Take a look at these statistics from Influencer Marketing Hub to see just how powerful it is and to see why you should use TikTok to promote your business:
+Take a look at these statistics from Influencer Marketing Hub to see just how powerful it is and how to promote your business on TikTok.

 Is the highest social media engagement per post (over Instagram and Facebook)